 Arm yourself with questions that reveal how platforms actually perform in operational reality rather than controlled demonstrations.

-Does this tool automate or just organize my close?
+Does this tool execute workflows or just organize them?

 Many solutions track tasks without actually reducing manual work.
 Push vendors for specific examples of automation and quantification of time savings.